 The United States joined the suit, alleging that CareCloud’s payments to participants violated the federal Anti-Kickback Statute and also violated the False Claims Act because the kickback payments rendered false Meaningful Use and Merit-Based Incentive Payment System (MIPS) payments.

-According to the DOJ's complaint, the alleged kickbacks took place between January 1, 2012 and March 31, 2017.
+According to the DOJ's settlement agreement, the alleged kickbacks took place between January 1, 2012 and March 31, 2017.

 On January 8, 2020, CareCloud, Inc. acquired the company now known as CareCloud Health, Inc. (formerly CareCloud Corporation).
 The acquired company was, at the time of the transaction, subject to a civil investigation, which began with the filing of a sealed complaint in 2017, according to a statement from the company emailed to Fierce Healthcare by a company spokeswoman.